- What will Blueseed offer?

 Moreover, in the U.S. between 1995 and 2005 inclusive, immigrant-founded engineering and technology companies have generated more than $52 billion in 2005 sales and have created 450,000 jobs as of 2005.

-In particular, Blueseed will need to hire a variety of American personnel, from vessel crew to ferry operators, to insurance agents and legal advisors for our customers onboard.
+In particular, Blueseed will need to hire a variety of American personnel, from ferry operators, to legal advisors for our customers onboard.

-Second, we’ll create an entirely new supply chain (fresh food, water, fuel etc. for 1000+ passengers), which will result in new jobs in the area around Blueseed’s supply lines and ferry port (Half Moon Bay, California).
+Second, we’ll create an entirely new supply chain (fresh food, water, fuel etc. for 1000+ ship inhabitants), which will result in new jobs in the area around Blueseed’s supply lines and ferry port (Half Moon Bay, California).
 All these goods are going to come from the mainland, not from abroad (that would be prohibitively expensive).
-Our passengers will also travel to the mainland frequently, purchasing American goods and services, and paying California sales tax.
+Our entrepreneurs will also travel to the mainland frequently, purchasing American goods and services, and paying California sales tax.

 Third, and most importantly, the majority of the startup companies hosted by Blueseed will create new high-paying jobs.
 These jobs would otherwise exist either outside the U.S. or, in many cases, not at all, because federal immigration restrictions make it very difficult for foreign startups to locate in the U.S. A startup at the stage of relocating to Blueseed has an average of 4 employees.
 At the next stage (1-2 years later), a successful startup will have an average of 17 employees (source).
-As Blueseed startups continue to grow beyond those stages, since there is only so much space on the ship, successful startups will relocate entirely into Silicon Valley, where they will have established strong business relationships during their Blueseed incubation and early growth period.
+As Blueseed startups continue to grow beyond those stages, since the space on the ship is limited, successful startups will relocate entirely into Silicon Valley, where they will have established strong business relationships during their Blueseed incubation and early growth period.
 If only one of these startups becomes highly successful, it will create hundreds, thousands, or tens of thousands of jobs.